History of Chinese immigration to Canada: Immigration for the railway, 1871–82

-Chinese-Canadian labor was characterized by low wages (usually receiving less than 50% of what Caucasian workers were paid for the same work) and high levels of volatility.
-Through Onderdonk's contracts, more than 5,000 laborers were sent as "guest workers" from China by ship, in addition to over 7,000 Chinese railway workers from California whom Onderdonk also recruited.
-These two groups of workers, who were willing to accept CA$1 a day for their labor, were the main force for the building of Onderdonk's 7% of the railway's mileage.
+Chinese-Canadian labour was characterized by low wages (usually less than 50% of what Caucasian workers were paid for the same work) and high levels of volatility.
+Through Onderdonk's contracts, more than 5,000 labourers were sent as "guest workers" from China by ship, and Onderdonk also recruited over 7,000 Chinese railway workers from California.
+These two groups of workers, who were willing to accept CA$1 a day for their labour, were the main force for the building of Onderdonk's 7% of the railway's mileage.

-Between 1880 and 1885, 17,000 Chinese laborers completed the British Columbia section of the CPR, with more than 700 perishing due to appalling working conditions.
-As was the case with non-Chinese workers, some of the laborers fell ill during construction, or died while planting explosives or in other construction accidents.
+Between 1880 and 1885, 17,000 Chinese labourers completed the British Columbia section of the CPR, with more than 700 perishing due to appalling working conditions.
+As was the case with non-Chinese workers, some of the labourers fell ill during construction, or died while planting explosives or in other construction accidents.

-As with railway workers on other parts of the line in the Prairies and Northern Ontario, most of the Chinese workers lived in canvas tents.
-These tents were often unsafe and did not provide adequate protection against falling rocks or severe weather in areas of steep terrain.
-Such tents were typical of working-class accommodations on the frontier for all immigrant workers although (non-Chinese) foremen, shift bosses, and trained railwaymen recruited from the UK were housed in sleeping cars and railway-built houses in Yale and the other railway towns.
-Chinese railway workers also established transient Chinatowns along the rail line, with housing at the largest consisting of log-houses half dug into the ground, which was a common housing style for natives as well as other frontier settlers, because of the insulating effect of the ground in an area of extreme temperatures.
+As with railway workers on other parts of the line in the Prairies and Northern Ontario, most of the Chinese workers lived in canvas tents which were unsafe, and did not provide adequate protection against falling rocks or severe weather in mountainous areas.
+Such tents were typical of working-class accommodation on the frontier for all immigrant workers, although (non-Chinese) foremen, shift bosses, and trained railwaymen recruited from the UK were housed in sleeping cars and railway-built houses in Yale and the other railway towns.
+Chinese railway workers also established transient Chinatowns along the rail line, with housing at the largest consisting of log-houses half dug into the ground, which was a common housing style for natives as well as other frontier settlers, because of the insulating effect of the ground in an area of very low temperatures.

-Largely because of the Trans-Canada railway, Chinese communities developed across the nation, with the vast majority of Chinese Canadians lived in British Columbia during the 1880s.
+Largely because of the Trans-Canada railway, Chinese communities developed across the nation, with the vast majority of Chinese Canadians living in British Columbia during the 1880s.